North East Link

-The North East Link is an under construction 26–kilometre tolled motorway scheme in Melbourne, Australia.
-Its stated objective is to connect the Metropolitan Ring Road at Greensborough with the Eastern Freeway at Bulleen, where the freeway would be upgraded from Hoddle Street to Springvale Road at Nunawading.
+The North East Link is an under construction 10–kilometre tolled highway scheme in Melbourne, Australia.
+It will connect the Metropolitan Ring Road at Greensborough with the Eastern Freeway at Bulleen, which will be upgraded from Hoddle Street to Springvale Road at Nunawading.

 Other components of the project include the construction of a new dedicated busway along the Eastern Freeway to serve the Doncaster area, and park and ride car parking facilities.
 The Eastern Freeway will be widened from nine lanes to 20 in some parts.

 In December 2016, Victorian Premier Daniel Andrews announced that a re-elected Labor government would build the North East Link at a cost of $10 billion.
-Early works began in 2020 and tunnelling is planned to commence in 2024, with an expected completion in 2028.
+Early works began in 2020 and tunnelling commenced in mid 2024, with an expected completion in late 2028.

 In 2021, the length of the tunnelled portion was increased by 1.9 km to 6.5 km, and the cost of the main construction contract, to be delivered through a public-private partnership, rose to $11.1 billion.
-The overall long-term budget for the project was set at $16.5 billion.
+The overall long-term budget for the project was set at $16.5 billion in 2017, but this increased to $26.1 billion as of 2023.

 History

-1969–1972: Bolte Government Plans
+1969 Melbourne Transportation Plan

-In 1969 the Bolte Government unveils its Transportation Plan which outlines multiple freeway corridors in Melbourne to be built including the F7 and F18 corridors which was designed to provide a freeway connection between the Metropolitan Ring Road in Greensborough and the Eastern Freeway at Bulleen Flats or the EastLink junction in Ringwood.
+The 1969 Melbourne Transportation Plan, released by the State Government under Premier Henry Bolte, planned for 510 kilometres of new freeways across Melbourne.
+This included the F5 - today the Metropolitan Ring Road - and the F19 - today the Eastern Freeway.
+It also included three north-south freeways connecting them together - the F6 along the Darebin Creek, the F18 through Watsonia and Bulleen and the F7 via Eltham.

-1973–1976: Hamer Government Cancellations
+After Bolte resigned in 1972, his successor Rupert Hamer announced the cancellation of many of the freeway routes.
+While this did not impact the two east-west routes, the F5 and the F19, all three of the north-south connecting freeways were formally cancelled.
+Hamer later announced in 1976 that all road reservations for unbuilt urban freeways at that time would be removed.
+However, this did not occur for many and the land was retained.

-After Henry Bolte's resignation in 1972, his Liberal successor Rupert Hamer announced in 1973 that some of Bolte's freeway plans are to be pruned, especially those proposed for the inner city (including most/nearly all of the F7 and F18 corridors).
-As this was the case, Hamer later announced in 1976 that his government would cancel all road reservations for the unbuilt urban freeways at that time, making the remaining road corridors across Melbourne disconnected.
+1979 Outer Ring Study

-1978: Alternative Proposals
+Despite assurances that the freeways were cancelled, planning work continued in the State Government.
+The Joint Road Planning Group, part of the Country Roads Board and Melbourne and Metropolitan Board of Works, developed four proposals for a freeway between the Metropolitan Ring Road and Eastern Freeway in 1979.

-The Joint Road Planning Group developed four 'Preliminary Alternative Proposals' which their Study Office described in "Outer Ring Diamond Creek to Ringwood Study, Bulletin 2", July 1978.
+They gradually increased in cost and scope as the study progressed.
+Despite it never being publicly adopted as government policy, most of all four proposals have been or are in the process of being constructed.

 Concept A

-"The general improvement of selected main roads in the area to provide for local needs without specific provision for circumferential outer ring traffic."
+The proposals began with Concept A which was limited to general road improvements for the local area without encouraging or providing for traffic to and from other areas.